ait-crypto/picnic-bindings-rs/picnic-sys/README.md

 ## License

 This crate is licensed under the MIT license.
+For Picnic's license, please check its [license file](https://github.com/IAIK/Picnic/blob/master/LICENSE).